liam4806/Habit_Tracker/README.md

 # Habit Tracker

+### Habit Tracker web application using Flask, designed to empower users in effectively managing their routines.
+Users can seamlessly add, delete, and update habits, enabling them to stay firmly on the path of progress.

-### Tech Stacks: Flask, Python, HTML, CSS, MongoDB
+#### Tech Stacks: Flask, Python, HTML, CSS, and MongoDB

-### Home
+# Home

 <img width="671" alt="Habit Tracker Home" src="https://github.com/liam4806/Habit_Tracker/assets/95008167/1c603c9b-8a3f-425e-8055-3052c58a42fa">

-Habit Tracker web application using Flask, designed to empower users in effectively managing their routines.
-Users can seamlessly add, delete, and update habits, enabling them to stay firmly on the path of progress.

 ### Improvement potentials:
 1. Unable to delete or edit the habit we added.